Class 8 Exam > Class 8 Notes > Social Studies (SST) Class 8 > NCERT Summary: Judiciary

 • Judicial Review: The judiciary is the final interpreter of the Constitution therefore, it has the power to strike down particular laws passed by the Parliament if it believes that these are a violation of the basic structure of the Constitution.
 This is called judicial review.

-• Upholding the Law and Enforcing Fundamental Rights: Every citizen of India can approach the Supreme Court or the High Court if they believe that their Fundamental Rights have been violated.
+• Upholding the Law and Enforcing Fundamental Rights: Every citizen in India can approach the Supreme Court or High Court if they think their Fundamental Rights have been violated.
+The independence of the judiciary enables the courts to ensure there is no abuse of power by the legislature and the executive.

 What is an Independent Judiciary?

-• The other branches of the State-like the legislature and the executive - cannot interfere in the work of the judiciary.
+• The other branches of the State, such as the legislature and the executive, cannot interfere with the judiciary's work.

-• All judges in the High Court as well as the Supreme Court are appointed with very little interference from other branches of government.
+• Judges in the High Court and the Supreme Court are appointed with minimal interference from other government branches.

 What is the Structure of Courts in India?